cardano-scaling/hydra/SECURITY.md

 of the security community in helping us identify and address vulnerabilities in our code.
-This _Security Vulnerability Disclosure Policy_ outlines how security vulnerabilities should be reported and how we will respond to and remediate such reports while maintaining a high level of privacy for all parties involved.
+This _Security Vulnerability Disclosure Policy_ outlines how security vulnerabilities should be reported and how we will respond to and remediate such reports.

 ## Security Vulnerability Handling Process